laravel/docs/helpers.md

 <a name="method-fluent-str-scan"></a>
 #### `scan` {.collection-method}

-The `scan` parses input from a string to a collection, according to a format:
+The `scan` method parses input from a string to a collection, according to a format:

     use Illuminate\Support\Str;